sarv-aspire01/ShopSense/README.md

 BISCUIT  as a product for testing.
 ![ShopSenseOutput](https://github.com/user-attachments/assets/cb66688c-ecd0-41d7-b50a-037656564e4e)

-To Test the project one must have to provide Api Key from Google
+NOTE:  **To Test the project one must have to provide Api Key from Google**